ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

  To access the Object Storage service instance from  {{site.data.keyword.iae_full_notm}} you need the endpoint.
 See [Selecting endpoints](https://ibm-public-cos.github.io/crs-docs/endpoints) for help on which endpoints you need to use based on your Cloud Object Storage bucket type, such as regional versus cross-regional.

- You can also view the endpoints across regions by clicking **EndPoint** on the left hand navigation of the Cloud Object Storage service instance page.
+ You can also view the endpoints across regions by clicking **EndPoint** in the navigation pane of the Cloud Object Storage service instance page.
 Always choose the **private** endpoint.
 Using the public endpoint is slower and more expensive.
 An example of an endpoint URL is:

  ```s3-api.us-geo.objectstorage.service.networklayer.com ```